5 reasons to study for a masters in psychology at Surrey

 Our academics are research-active in the world of psychology and use their findings to inform their teaching.
 This means your education will remain current and tackle real problems – so when you graduate, you can apply your education in today’s world.
 In addition to our dedicated academics, we host guest lecturers who bring their research and hard work into seminars and lectures.
 Some of our academics have an international reputation, such as Professor Jane Ogden, who specialises in health psychology, and Dr Bridget Dibb, whose work on Facebook and physical health is one of the first studies of its kind.

 We’ve recently refurbished our School of Psychology’s teaching and research facilities, where we now have an open-plan teaching space, a new computer lab with 90 computers, and a comfy common area available for all students to use.
 Our courses ensure you have both theoretical and practical experience and our new facilities provide you with a more interactive workspace.
 We also have specialist facilities for EEG, eye tracking and recording physiological measures such as heart rate and skin conductance, both in the lab and outside the lab using mobile data loggers.

 3. Be part of an established postgraduate community

 Surrey has a long-standing tradition of offering psychology masters courses.
-Our MSc Environmental Psychology, for example, was the first course of its kind in the world.
-The School of Psychology is also continuously updating our course offering to meet industry needs, such as the recent launch of our MSc Developmental Psychology in Research and Practice.
+Our MSc Environmental Psychology course, for example, was the first course of its kind in the world.
+The School of Psychology is also continuously updating our course offering to meet industry needs, such as the recent launch of our MSc Developmental Psychology in Research and Practice course.